FX Hedging

 Summary:

-- FX hedging is a risk management used to safeguard financial positions against adverse fluctuations in exchange rates due to currency volatility.
+- An FX hedge is the use of a foreign currency trade to protect financial positions from adverse fluctuations in exchange rates caused by currency volatility.

 FX hedging explained: